Welcome to Room 420: Rubber Floors, Mysterious Odors, and World’s Most Inexplicable Artwork. Plus: Mojito Madness and the Perils of Dining Abroad.

 Day 6: Depart Axim early and head east to Cape Coast, stopping at Nzulezo floating village on the way.
 Once in Cape Coast, grab a bus or tro-tro up to the city of Kumasi, about a five-hour drive away.
 Stay at the Four Villages Inn.

 Days 7-8.
-From your base in Kumasi, take a tro-tro out each morning and visit the nearby Ashanti villages.
+From your base in Kumasi, take a tro-tro out each morning and visit the nearby Ashanti towns.
 Buy some Kente cloth and don’t forget your schnapps (this will make sense to you later).

 Day 9.
 Fly back to Accra — no bus or tro-tro; you’ve had your fill of that — and spend your final night in room 420.
 Have a pizza downstairs.